reedwrogers/Personal-Projects/README.md

 # Projects Directory
 Hello!
-I started this repository in May of 2024 in an attempt to start to consolidate topics I have learned about through coursework and my free time relating to data science and machine learning.
-In my free time, I work towards completing the potential projects I have listed below.
+I started this repository in May of 2024 in an attempt to start to consolidate topics I have learned about through coursework and independent study related to data science and machine learning.
+In my free time, I work towards completing the projects I have listed below.
 Thank you!

 ## Collection of personal projects